Efficient Sampling in Disease Surveillance through Subpopulations: Sampling Canaries in the Coal Mine: Case study: COVID-19

-We further highlight the usefulness of the above insights through a case study of daily COVID-19 infections.
-As in the previous section, we consider monitoring daily infections in an ongoing fashion.
-We further expand on the setting and methodology, and consider an approach that can account for potential overdispersion of the observed counts (i.e. where the approximation in~\eqref{eq:poisson-approx} is inaccurate).
-A suitable methodology is the negative binomial Generalized Likelihood Ratio (GLR) control chart \citep{Hohle2008}.
-This extension highlights how the insights from preceding sections continue to hold when more complex monitoring strategies are employed.

-We consider daily COVID-19 infections in the Netherlands between the first of June, 2020 and the end of August 2020\footnote{Retrieved from \url{https://data.rivm.nl/meta/srv/dut/catalog.search\#/metadata/2c4357c8-76e4-4662-9574-1deb8a73f724} }.
-At the start of this period, free PCR testing for anyone with mild symptoms was made available and the number of cases was low and stable\footnote{See \url{https://www.rivm.nl/en/novel-coronavirus-covid-19/archive-covid-19-updates}}.
-It was relevant to monitor the case numbers closely for evidence of another infection wave potentially warranting interventions.
+We highlight the usefulness of the above insights through a case study of daily COVID-19 infections in the Netherlands between June 1st, 2020 and July 31st, 2020.
+We observe the number of reported cases within several age cohorts~\citep{rivm}.
+At the start of this period, free PCR testing for anyone with mild symptoms was made available and the number of cases was low and stable \citep{rivm_updates}.
+It was relevant to monitor the reported case numbers for evidence of another infection wave potentially warranting interventions.
+Critically, in this stable period the number of cases was not zero: this fundamentally separates the setting of this case study from the setting of emerging diseases as considered by earlier works such as \cite{Ferguson2014, Mastin2017} discussed in Section~\ref{sec:intro}.

-We consider the period between June 1st and July 6th as a baseline period, which we use to estimate the relevant baseline rate parameters which we will subsequently assume known for monitoring starting from the 7th of July.
-For the purposes of exemplifying the insights of the preceding sections, we contrast the effectiveness of monitoring based on two distinct subpopulations.
-As subpopulations, we consider two age groups; age 20-29 and age 40-49.

-In this case study we do not have control over the sample size.
-Instead, since no age group was specifically targeted for testing, and both age groups are demographically of the same size\footnote{See \url{https://www.cbs.nl/en-GB/visualisaties/dashboard-bevolking/bevolkingspiramide}}, we assume the underlying samples are of the same size.
-The average daily infections during the baseline period are 19.5 and 15.7 for age group 20-29 and 40-49 respectively.
-Our insights on the sampling efficiency then imply (under assumptions akin to~\eqref{eq:sam-eff-dyn}) tests using age group 20-29, i.e. the subpopulation with the higher baseline rate, are more powerful and thus should detect outbreaks earlier.
-The case numbers are plotted\footnote{Numerical studies are conducted using R \citep{RCoreTeam2021} and the surveillance package \citep{Salmon2016}.} in Figure~\ref{fig:C_plots}.

-The GLR monitoring statistic and suitable alarm thresholds are plotted in Figure~\ref{fig:C_plots}.
-The statistic based on the subpopulation with high baseline rate (age 20-29) raises an alarm earlier than the statistic based on the subpopulation with low baseline rate (age 40-49), corroborating insights from the previous sections.
-The subpopulation with high baseline rate raises an alarm earlier at other values of the threshold as well; the plotted threshold simply serves as an example.
-In Figure~\ref{fig:C_plots} the alarm threshold is chosen such that the in-control average run length is 370 days, matching the Shewart control chart with default settings \citep{Hawkins1998}.

-In the present context authorities naturally do not exclusively obtain data from a single age group.
-Our conclusion above does not imply one should exclusively analyze data from subpopulations with the highest baseline rate; rather it implies that, if data is collected for the purposes of outbreak detection, collection efforts should be targeted at the subpopulation where one knows the baseline rate is largest.